 - Look for opportunities for optimization both on the back-end & front-end: Inspect the pain points of how you are running your organization, there is likely a technical solution built to solve for your specific case.
 Automate your operations with robust systems for ticketing, patron relationship management, finances…etc. On the front-end, how are you engaging with your audience?
 Are you developing the right messaging for different age groups, preferences and behaviors?
 Use marketing technology tools for audience segmentation to ensure the right message is sent at the right time to the right person.

-- Design technology into the experience and programming: Utilize new digital media such as Augmented Reality and Virtual Reality to bring your artwork or programming to life.
+- Design technology into the experience and programming: Utilize new digital media such as Augmented Reality and Virtual Reality (see: How Can Museums Use VR?) to bring your artwork or programming to life.
 Creative approaches to how audiences experience the work are key to attracting continuous audience growth, and in this day and age integrating technology is a trend that will only become more dominant as we go.

 3. Think about reaching profitability first, then accessibility

-“Hey, you need to start making money.” — This can seem like a blasphemous thing to say to the myriads of non-profits and collectives out there, but relying on donations and public funding is not a sustainable approach.
+“Hey, you need to start making money.” — This can seem like a blasphemous thing to say to the myriads of non-profits and collectives out there, but relying on donations and public funding is not a sustainable approach (see: Trump’s Budget Once Again Proposes Eliminating National Endowment for the Arts Funding).
 Looking for sustainable revenue streams does not mean you have to compromise artistic integrity, it is actually a way to fund more creativity and access to the arts.
 This is why more and more social enterprises such as Benefit Corporations & Low-profit Limited Liability Companies (L3Cs) and C3s in Canada are starting to emerge.
 Even as a non-profit, there are ways to subsidize public access or emerging artists with higher paying audience segments.
 Arts organizations need to exist and thrive first before focusing on ways to make it more accessible through discounting on price.